Metalnem/mijailovic.net/_drafts/sqlite.md

 processes, so no it does not use O_EXCL.

 This is a sane default choice, but it still doesn't say why the flag is explicitly forbidden.

-We have concluded that the *SQLITE_OPEN_EXCLUSIVE* flag is forbidden, but we still don't know what does it mean that it's VFS only, so let's learn more about that.
+We have concluded that the *SQLITE_OPEN_EXCLUSIVE* flag is definitely not allowed, but we still don't know what does it mean that it's VFS only, so let's learn more about that.

 Function **openDatabase** doesn't open the database file directly—it actually opens the file using the